 Amber would provide a glowing blush for someone of my skin tone rather than a highlight.

 Packaging wise these come in white plastic compacts with clear lids that I personally am finding very difficult to open!
 Not something I want to be struggling with and breaking nails on first thing in a morning trying to get into it.
 The lids of the compacts in particular feel as though they wouldn’t take much in the way of banging around in a make-up bag, they feel quite brittle and like they could shatter if dropped.
-I might de-pot them into another container that’s easier for me to use and get into!
+The packaging is obviously very cheaply produced but then I did already mention the price point so….
+Anyway I might try de-potting them into another container that’s easier for me to use and get into!

 Have you tried these highlighters?
 If I was to try another coloured highlight what would you recommend?